Fadi002/unshackle/README.md

 ### Unshackle - Password Bypass Tool

 Unshackle is an open-source tool to bypass Windows and Linux user passwords from a bootable USB based on Linux.
+(Linux bypass is still under development)

 To-Do List: